openvinotoolkit/geti-sdk/README.md

   SC cluster, and requests a prediction for that image.
 Optionally, the prediction can be visualized as an overlay on the image.

+- `upload_and_predict_video` -- Uploads a single video to an existing project on the SC cluster, and requests predictions for the frames in the video.
+As with upload_and_predict_image, the predictions can be visualized on the frames.
+The parameter `frame_stride` can be used to control which frames are extracted for prediction.

 - `upload_and_predict_media_folder` -- Upload all media (images and videos) from a folder on local disk to an existing project on the SC cluster, and download predictions for all uploaded media.